Meihua35/Autumn-Begonia-Sources/README.md

 -  Clara Harris - Photography and Tibet<br />
 -  Andrew J. Grajdanzev - Manchuria: An Industrial Survey<br />
 -  Dmitry Petrov - An Unsuccessful Mission: The Short-Lived Alliance of the Soviet Union with Warlord Feng Yuxiang, 1925-1927
+-  James A. Millward - The Hui and the Chinese Border Wool Trade 1880-1937